Innovation in care

 These conditions – which include atrial fibrillation (AF), tachycardias and bradycardias – are among the most common reasons for hospital admission, with patients suffering both psychological and physical effects.

 AF is the most common sustained adult cardiac arrhythmia in the UK, and costs the NHS more than £2.2 billion each year.1 Currently, over 1.3 million people have the condition, with an estimated 400,000 thought to be undiagnosed.

-The panic that Adele felt whenever her symptoms returned is not uncommon.
-But with the right care, treatment and support, many people with arrhythmias can get back to living a normal life.
+With the right care, treatment and support, many people with arrhythmias can get back to living a normal life.
 However, there has been a missing link between diagnosis and patients feeling supported to really understand their condition.

-Our independent evaluation of this pilot in 2010 showed that these posts significantly improved patients’ experiences of services.
-They prevented more than 4,200 readmissions a year during the pilot and cut NHS costs.
+Our independent evaluation of ACC services in 2010 showed that these posts significantly improved patients’ experiences of services.
+They prevented more than 4,200 re-admissions a year during the pilot and cut NHS costs.

 Where pre-existing arrhythmia services existed, ACCs redesigned care pathways to improve integration.
 Where there was no service, ACCs developed one.